jbloewencolon/Phase-2-Project---Selling-Houses-in-Kings-County/README.md

 # Recommendations:

-Based on our models and analysis, we recommend that if rennovations are going to occur, its best to target square footage of living space, but if renovations are going to includ the garage, it is probably worth focusing on homes that have no garage and adding a 1-car sized garage, rather than increasing the size of an existing garage.
+Based on our models and analysis, we recommend that if rennovations are going to occur, its best to target square footage of living space, but if renovations are going to include the garage, it is probably worth focusing on homes that have no garage and adding a 1-car sized garage, rather than increasing the size of an existing garage.

 # Step 1: Data Understanding